 My research explores how health, psychological factors, and norms interact with poverty and economic development.
 For example, my recent work has focused on maternal depression and its implications for the intergenerational transmission of disadvantage.
 My work has been published in the American Economic Review, American Economic Journal: Applied Economics, the Journal of Health Economics and other peer-reviewed journals across multiple disciplines.
-I received my PhD in Economics from the University of Chicago 2013 after graduating from Barnard College.
-I have also worked as a Research Associate at the Federal Reserve Bank of New York.
+I received my PhD in Economics from the University of Chicago, where I was a National Science Foundation Graduate Research Fellow.

 address: Department of Economics, The University of Melbourne, 111 Barry Street, Level 4 FBE Building, VIC 3010, Australia